scotow/mgott/README.md

 # mgott

-An HTTP to MQTT publish proxy.
+A HTTP to MQTT publish proxy.

 Send a POST request on `/publish` using the following body as a template: